MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 > [!Important]
 > You’ll need to create a new compliance policy and target it to the device group containing your multi-session VMs.
 User-targeted compliance configurations aren’t supported.

 [Conditional Access policies](../protect/conditional-access.md) support both user and device based configurations for Windows 10 Enterprise multi-session.

+> [!NOTE]
+> [Conditional Access for Exchange on-premises](memdocs-pr/memdocs/intune/protect/conditional-access-exchange-create.md) is not supported for Windows 10 Enterprise multi-session VMs.

 ## Application deployment